jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 developers of [ImJoy](https://imjoy.io/) to make our plugins cross-compatible.

-In addition to applying functions and seeing the outputs (what ImJoy's Wei Ouyang refers to as *functional* plugins), we see napari as a base for more complex interactivity, such as closed-loop learning in the style of [Ilastik](https://www.ilastik.org/), skeleton tracing, 3D annotation, and more.
+In addition to applying functions and seeing the outputs (what ImJoy's Wei Ouyang refers to as *functional* plugins), we see napari as a basis for more complex interactivity, such as closed-loop learning in the style of [Ilastik](https://www.ilastik.org/), skeleton tracing, 3D annotation, and more.
-Indeed, we already provide a framework to add or modify keyboard shortcuts, and are working on another to modify mouse interactivity.
+Indeed, we already provide a framework to add or modify keyboard shortcuts or mouse interactivity.

 Finally, we want to use Python's powerful introspection capabilities to make every action recordable as valid Python.
 Someone once asked me whether we would